Aging & Health A to Z

 What is a Normal Heartbeat?

 A normal heart rate for older adults at rest is between 60 and 100 beats per minute.
-Your heart might beat a little slower if you’re athletic or in good physical shape.
+Your heart might beat a little slower if you’re athletic or in good physical shape, or take certain medications.

 What are Arrhythmias?

-Atrial fibrillation happens when the upper (atrial) part of your heart contracts rapidly and irregularly.
-This is the most common continuous irregular heart rhythm in older adults.
-It occurs in 3 to 5 percent of people over age 65, and is slightly more common in older men than in older women.
+Atrial fibrillation happens when the upper (atrial) part of your heart contracts rapidly and irregularly (fibrillates).
+Atrial fibrillation may be continuous or intermittent.
+This is the most common irregular heart rhythm in older adults.
+It occurs in 3 to 5 percent of people over age 65.

-Atrial fibrillation can lessen blood flow through the heart, lungs, and body.
-Sometimes blood can pool in the heart, leading to the formation of blood clots and a greater risk of stroke.
+The irregular rhythm of atrial fibrillation can sometimes cause blood to pool in the heart, leading to the formation of blood clots and a greater risk of stroke.
+Atrial fibrillation accounts for over 20% of strokes in patients older than 80.

 Bradycardia (slow heart rhythm)